Frequently Asked Questions

 It’s natural to have questions.
 Let us answer them!

-Welcome to our therapy FAQ page!
 We understand you may have questions about starting therapy, and we’re here to help.
 This section answers common questions about what to expect, how therapy works, and how it can support your needs.

 What is therapy like?